simopt-admin/simopt/docs/amusementpark.rst

     Default: [2, 2, 2, 2, 2, 2, 2]

-* erlang_rate: The rate parameter of the Erlang distribution for each attraction duration.
+* erlang_scale: The scale parameter of the Erlang distribution for each attraction duration (reciprocal of the rate value).

         Default: [1/9, 1/9, 1/9, 1/9, 1/9, 1/9, 1/9]